matter-labs/foundry-zksync/README.md

 #### Listing missing libraries

-To scan missing non-inlinable libraries, you can build the project using the `--zk-detect-missing-libraries-flag`.
+To scan missing non-inlinable libraries, you can build the project using the `--zk-detect-missing-libraries` flag.
 This will give a list of the libraries that need to be deployed and their addresses provided via the `libraries` option for the contracts to compile.
 Metadata about the libraries will be saved in `.zksolc-libraries-cache/missing_library_dependencies.json`.